james34602/Open-DSP-Toolbox/README.md

 else
    return pinv(A) * vector;
 ```
+However, I still encourage user implement their own mldivide using LAPACK.
+Matrix preconditioner may available in some of their algorithms, making the solver become blazingly more robust.

 inv() can be implemented using LU decomposition, or can be calculated using determinant.

 pinv() is implemented using Singular value decomposition (SVD).